 The social assistance rent scales outlined in the Housing Services Act, 2011 Regulation 298/01 have not been updated since 2000 and do not reflect the current cost of living.
-Shelter allowances are currently inadequate.

-➤ The rent scales must be examined and updated to match the maximum shelter rate for OW and ODSP recipients living in the private market to address current realities.
+➤ The rent scales must be examined and updated to match the maximum shelter rate for OW and ODSP recipients living in the private market.